 All entering students must provide a placement test score (ACT, SAT, Accuplacer or COMPASS) or submit a transcript showing college-level transfer credit in English and math prior to registration for English and math course classes.
 Students may take the COMPASS test on campus to meet this requirement.
-The COMPASS test is required if the math test score is more than two years old.
-The COMPASS test is encouraged if the English test score is more than two years old or if the student placed below English 101.
+The COMPASS test is required if the math test score is more 18 months old.
+The COMPASS test is encouraged if the student placed below English 101.

-Students who native language is other and English are required to take the ESL COMPASS test.
+Students whose native language is other than English are required to take the ESL COMPASS test.
 Exceptions will be made for those who have graduated from high school in the U.S. or have U.S. college credit.